 Nosferatu was banned back in the 1920s following legal action from the Bram Stoker estate, and all prints were destroyed except for a few lucky prints smuggled to safety by collectors.
 After Dracula fell into the public domain, the film was distributed widely, possibly for the first time ever.

 The Tin Drum was banned for a short time in Oklahoma County due to being considered obscene.
 Naturally, this only increased interest in the film until the ban was ordered lifted via an injunction.

 A broad obscenity sting in Orange County, Florida, managed to claim Pink Flamingos, among other films.

 The Kinder Surprise Eggs are famous for being banned in the United States, due to a law from the late 1930's that forbid non nutritional content in foods.
-Slightly averted recently in March 2013 with the release of a similar product called Choco Treasure Eggs.
+Averted in March 2013 with the release of a similar product called Choco Treasure Eggs.

 The Wonderball, a similar product produced in the United States (only with stickers instead of actual toys) ran afoul of the same law.

 4 Loko, in its original formulation, due to the combination of alcohol and caffiene.
 It has since been reinstated, once 4 Loko's makers reduced the amount of caffeine.